What can I do if my credit line is reduced because of late payment on a card that had fraudulent activity?

 Be sure to contact Equifax and Trans Union as well to notify them each of the fraud and request copies of your credit reports.

 Review all three of your reports carefully to ensure that the information is accurate and that your credit card company has made any necessary updates with each credit bureau.
+You can monitor your credit for free through Experian to check your credit report for any updates and get alerts about new inquiries and accounts.

 Thank you for asking,